MileHacker Logo

 Exploring the Tapal Kuda

 The region of Tapal Kuda, or "Horse's Hoof," boasts unique charm.
 It covers the easternmost part of Java, with Situbondo a part of its distinctive landscape and heritage.
-This area is known for its volcanic terrain, fertile lands, and beauty of the coast.
+This area is known for its volcanic terrain, fertile lands, and coastal beauty.

 Baluran National Park